Devendra4321/Voting_app/README.md

 ## Features

-- User sign up and login with Aadhar Card Number and password
+- User signs up and log in with Aadhar Card Number and password
 - User can view the list of candidates
 - User can vote for a candidate (only once)
 - Admin can manage candidates (add, update, delete)
 - Admin cannot vote
+- Get a real-time vote count

 ## Technologies Used

 - Node.js
 - Express.js
 - MongoDB
+- Socket.IO
 - JSON Web Tokens (JWT) for authentication

 ## Installation